openebs/website/website/src/blogs/openebs-node-device-management-ndm-e2-80-8a--e2-80-8atroubleshooting-tips.md

 **Troubleshooting:**

-1. Was the GPD added using the gcloud CLI or google cloud console web UI.
+1. Was the GPD added using the gcloud CLI or google cloud console web UI?
 2. If the disk was added using gcloud CLI, check whether the ` — device-name` flag was specified during attaching the disk.

 **Resolution:** The command to add disk using gcloud CLI should be

     gcloud compute instances attach-disk <node-name> --disk=disk-1 **--device-name=disk-1**

 **Root Cause:** gcloud CLI uses the value provided in the `device-name` flag as the serial number of the GPD when it is attached to the node.
-If it is left blank, google will assign a default serial number that is unique only to the node.
+If it is left blank, Google will assign a default serial number that is unique only to the node.
 When multiple nodes are present, and NDM generates the UID for the blockdevice, the disks on both nodes will have the same serial number and thus the same UID.

 NDM from one node will create the blockdevice resource and when the other NDM daemon tries to create the resource, it finds that a resource already exists and just updates the resource.